The Product Development Process – Step 3 – Planning

-For the speakers, a quick Patent Search was done just to be sure of no infringement, but patenting was determined as unnecessary because the goal was to build a great set of speakers, not to displace Bose or Onkyo.
+For the speakers, a quick Patent Search was done just to be sure of no infringement, but a patent is unnecessary because the goal is to build a great set of speakers, not to displace Bose or Onkyo.

 The Market Research was really done before the project began.
 The motivation for designing such speakers was the lack of availability in the market.
 In this case, the market research came early and defined many of the requirements.
 Things like size, power, impedance, drivers, etc. were all defined.
-Additionally, the goal was not to sell millions, just to make a good speaker without the high cost.
-Further, the design was to be built by a do-it-yourself hobbyist with reasonable skill in the shop.
+Additionally, the goal is not to sell millions, just to make a good speaker without the high cost.
+Further, the design is for a do-it-yourself hobbyist with reasonable skill in the shop.

 The simple market research said there were people that wanted such a product.
-But, it should be noted that the speaker plans are one of our lower selling products.
+However, reality shows the speaker plans are one of our lowest selling products.
 Market research did not predict that most do-it-yourselfers won’t spend a penny on something they think is easy — and most have taken apart speakers so they think it is easy enough to build a box and put drivers in it.
 Whether it is or not is immaterial.
 Better market research would have shown the speaker plans — regardless of how good they are — won’t sell well because they have a price higher than $0.

 The summation of gathering information combined with the product specification and a healthy dose of common sense will help in writing a Business Plan.
-The plan (with real numbers – don’t cheat here or you’ll be cheating yourself) must justify continued effort and money spent on the project.
+The product planning (with real numbers – don’t cheat here or you are cheating yourself) must justify continuing effort and money for the project.